 So aside from the cool tech factor, why are self-driving cars getting so much hype?
 The most direct way to answer this to list out the tested benefits of self-driving cars, the ones that are most relevant to the average driver.

 First, car accidents.
 Six million car wrecks happen in the US alone each year, and in 2012, those incidents led to 3,328 deaths and 421,000 injuries.
 Multiply that number across the world, especially in developing countries where driver training and road policing aren’t as strict.
-In fact, a 2013 estimate reported 1.4 million deaths occur worldwide due to car accidents.
+In fact, a 2013 estimate reported 1.4 million deaths occurred worldwide due to car accidents.

 In most of these cases, human error was to blame: individuals were stressed, bored, sleepy, distracted, drunk, etc. Robots, meanwhile, won’t suffer from these issues; they are always alert, always sober, have perfect 360 vision, and know the rules of the road perfectly.
 In fact, Google has already tested these cars over 100,000 miles with only 11 accidents—all due to human drivers, no less.

 Next, if you’ve ever rear-ended someone, you’ll know how slow human reaction time can be.
 That’s why responsible drivers keep a fair amount of distance between themselves and the car ahead of them while driving.
-The problem is that extra amount of responsible space contributes to the excessive amount of road congestion (traffic) we experience day-to-day.
+The problem is that the extra amount of responsible space contributes to the excessive amount of road congestion (traffic) we experience day-to-day.
 Self-driving cars will be able to communicate with each other on the road and collaborate to drive closer to one another, minus the possibility of fender benders.
 Not only will this fit more cars on the road and improve average travel times, it will also improve your car’s aerodynamics, thereby saving on gas.

 Speaking of gasoline, the average human isn’t that great at using theirs efficiently.
 We speed when we don’t need to.
 We plow the brakes a little too hard when we don’t need to.
 We do this so often that we don’t even register it in our minds.
 But it does register, both in our increased trips to the gas station and to the car mechanic.
-Robots will be able to better regulate our gas and brakes to offer a smoother ride, cut gas consumption by 15 per cent, and reduce the stress and wear on car parts—and our environment.
+Robots will be able to better regulate our gas and brakes to offer a smoother ride, cut gas consumption by 15 percent, and reduce the stress and wear on car parts—and our environment.

 Finally, while some of you may enjoy the pastime of driving your car for a sunny weekend road trip, only the worst of humanity enjoys their hours-long commute to work.
 Imagine a day where instead of having to keep your eyes on the road, you can cruise to work while reading a book, listening to music, checking emails, browsing the Internet, talking with loved ones, etc.